Bogotobogo

 Usually, several programs are competing for the same resources.
 A program that performs short burst of work and pause for input is considered better behaved than the one that hog the processor by continually calculating/querying the system.
 Well-behaved programs are termed nice programs, and in a sense this niceness can be measured.

-Tho OS determines the priority of a process based on a nice value, which is set to 0 by default, and on the behavior of the program.
+Tho OS determines the priority of a process based on a nice value and on the behavior of the program.
 Program that run for long periods without pausing generally get lower priorities.
 Programs that pause get rewarded.
 This helps keep a program that interacts with the user responsive; while it is waiting for some input from the user, the system increases its priority, so that when it's ready to resume, it has a high priority.

 F S UID PID PPID C PRI NI ADDR SZ WCHAN TTY TIME CMD